TOILmodular/MI_FIRMWARE_COMPILING/README.md

 The goal of this repository is to provide enough information, so that anyone without any specific knowledge or prerequisit can follow and execute the procedure.

-Steps 1-3 only have to be executed once, while steps 4-xxx need to be performed for each individual module.
+Steps 1 to 3 only have to be executed once, while steps 4 to 6 need to be performed for each individual module.

 ## Step 1: Get the MI Source Code
 1. Navigate to the original [source code](https://github.com/pichenettes/eurorack) for all modules.